supervisor2018/isaac/README.md

 Hello!

 This is the official website of the Isaac Rosenberg for Supervisor 2018 campaign.
-[Isaac Rosenberg](https://twitter.com/2018Rosenberg) is an official candidate for Elected Office in San Francisco, CA.
+[Isaac Rosenberg](https://twitter.com/2018Rosenberg) was an official candidate for Elected Office in San Francisco, CA.

 Right now the codebase is in Node, with a Postgres DB, deploying on Heroku.
 We're using Stripe to process donations.